Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Biology/001 Micro-organisms.md

 - Releasing endotoxins when destroyed
 As the toxins retain their destructive capacity beyond bacterial death, they are often the cause of food poisoning.

+The capsule protects bacteria from viruses, or attack from a host organism's immune system.